SHsuperCM/CITResewn/docs/usage/config.md

 ## Changing the Config

-It is highly recommended that you use [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) and [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config) for ingame config integration.
+The config is located at `%appdata%/.minecraft/config/citresewn.json`.

-If you have them installed, in the main menu/pause menu go to `Mods > CIT Resewn > Config`.
+If you have [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config) installed, run `/citresewn config` or if you have [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) installed, in the main menu/pause screen go to `Mods > CIT Resewn > Config`.
-If you do not, go to `%appdata%/.minecraft/config/` and edit `citresewn.json`.

 ## Config Values